1.Right click in scene hierarchy, 3D Objects > Modular 3D Text > Anything

 If no camera is selected for MText_UI_RaycastSelector

-, Camera.Main is used to assign camera in Start(); If you delete camera, assign the appropriate camera for this to work properly.
+, Camera.Main is used to assign camera in Start();

 (Video Tutorial: https://youtu.be/m9JwBc-0DUA)